Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- Last week against the Jets, Brady went 34-for-50 (68.0 percent) for 410 yards, while throwing three touchdowns and one interception.
+- Brady put together a 410-yard performance against the Jets last week, completing 68.0% of his pass attempts and throwing for three touchdowns with one interception.

-- Brady has thrown for 856 yards (285.3 ypg) on 78-of-128 passing with four touchdowns and two interceptions over his last three games.
+- Brady has put up 856 passing yards (285.3 ypg) on 78-of-128 with four touchdowns against two interceptions over his last three games.

 Brady's Tampa Bay Teammates